vision-me/gitskills/README.md

 # gitskills
 pull code from gitHub

 Creating a new branch is quick.

 --feature1.
-    --Creating a new branch is quick and simple.
+    --Creating a new branch is quick & simple.

 Delete branch dev.